h-havenga/jekyll/_posts/2017-11-10-languages.markdown

 desk, just write it!

-So on that rant, I am going to challenge myself to improve my Afrikaans vocabulary again in my own personal time, by writing some stuff and also reading more books written in Afrikaans.
+So on that rant, I am going to challenge myself to improve my Afrikaans vocabulary again, by writing some stuff and also reading more books written in Afrikaans.
+My mom would be proud, she's been a language teacher at school for over 30 years.